Fair profit sharing ratios of Islamic investment contracts: PL sharing - musharakah contract

-where $\gamma_1$ and $\gamma_2$ stand respectively for the profit ratios of partner $1$ and partner $2$.
-Now, let us discuss on the choice of the fair profit sharing ratios $\gamma_1$ and $\gamma_2$ according to the type of management of the {\em musharakah} project. \begin{enumerate} [leftmargin=*,itemsep=0cm] \item If the partners manage together the project with an equal contribution to the management, then, the difference on their global contributions on the project lies in their share contributions $\kappa_1$ and $\kappa_2$ to the capital.
-It could be reasonable to choose the fair profit sharing ratios to be $\gamma_1 = \kappa_1$ and $\gamma_2 = \kappa_2$ and in this case we have
+If the partners are managing the project together and making an equal contribution to management, the difference in their overall contributions lies in their respective capital contributions, $\kappa_1$ and $\kappa_2$.
+In this case, it would be reasonable to use the following fair profit-sharing ratios: $\gamma_1 = \kappa_1$ and $\gamma_2 = \kappa_2$.
+So, we have:

-Now, one question of interest may be to determine the $(c_1, c_2)$-fair profit sharing ratios $\gamma_1$ and $\gamma_2$ heeding the contribution of partner $2$ to the management which is such that one may reasonably consider:
+Now suppose that the two partners in the {\em PL-sharing musharakah} contract agree to appoint one of them (Partner 2, for example) as manager of the project.
+In this case, it is not permitted to specify a fixed salary for the manager, who is also a partner in the contract.
+However, their additional contribution to the management of the project can be rewarded by increasing their profit-sharing ratio.
+As before, we must determine the $(c_1,c_2)$-fair profit-sharing ratios ($\gamma_1$ and $\gamma_2$) by selecting the weighting constants $c_1$ and $c_2$ for their payoffs in a way that offsets Partner 2's additional responsibilities.
+This means: